Diabetic neuropathy: Physical therapy

 Physical therapy may help reduce dependency on pain relieving drug therapies.
 Certain physiotherapy techniques can help alleviate symptoms brought on from diabetic neuropathy such as deep pain in the feet and legs, tingling or burning sensation in extremities, muscle cramps, muscle weakness, sexual dysfunction, and diabetic foot.

 Gait training, posture training, and teaching these patients the basic principles of off-loading can help prevent and/or stabilize foot complications such as foot ulcers.
 Off-loading techniques can include the use of mobility aids (e.g. crutches) or foot splints.
 Gait re-training would also be beneficial for individuals who have lost limbs, due to diabetic neuropathy, and now wear a prosthesis.

 Exercise programs, along with manual therapy, will help to prevent muscle contractures, spasms and atrophy.
 These programs may include general muscle stretching to maintain muscle length and a person's range of motion.
 General muscle strengthening exercises will help to maintain muscle strength and reduce muscle wasting.
 Aerobic exercise such as swimming and using a stationary bicycle can help peripheral neuropathy, but activities that place excessive pressure on the feet (e.g. walking long distances, running) may be contraindicated.
 Exercise therapy has been shown to increase the blood flow to the peripheral nerves, can improve gait function.

-Heat, therapeutic ultrasound, hot wax are also useful for treating diabetic neuropathy.
+Heat, therapeutic ultrasound, and hot wax are also useful for treating diabetic neuropathy.
 Pelvic floor muscle exercises can improve sexual dysfunction caused by neuropathy.
 Electric stimulation of the plantar aspect of the foot showed improved balance and sensation when performed daily.